 The bottom line is Progestin does not provide many of the natural benefits of our natural, endogenous progesterone.
 Women who use hormonal birth control do not ovulate, therefore do not release an egg to develop a corpus leteum.
 In this way, hormonal birth control blocks the production of most of our natural progesterone.
 Artificial Progestins, found in many types of birth control (and HRT) is NOT the same endogenous form of progesterone made by our body.
 Optimal progesterone levels come through balanced, regular menstrual cycles which produce an egg, a corpus leteum, and natural progesterone.

 Progestin and the other generic and brand names above, are a man-made chemical which various pharmaceutical companies patent under their own product names.
 Progestins are all made by pharmaceutical companies because they cannot patent natural human progesterone.

-Progestin’s has numerous side effects.
+Progestins has numerous side effects.
 Let’s consider the effects of Progestin on insulin resistance.
-Some studies claim artificial hormones do not effect carbohydrate metabolism in women without diabetes.
+Some studies claim artificial hormones do not affect carbohydrate metabolism in women without diabetes.
 However, few of those studies compared the same types of birth control.
 [4-6] Many studies have shown, progesterone excess creates insulin problems and the opposite is true, progesterone deficiency creates insulin problems.
 Balance is the key.
-Unfortunately, dosing hormones with a herd mentality of one two sizes fits all is inherently problematic.
+Unfortunately, dosing hormones with a herd mentality of one-two sizes fits all is inherently problematic.
 Women’s bodies vary and do not all need the same doses of hormones.